Olympic games betting on the other side of the world and an NBA champion from around the corner couldn’t rescue Iowa’s sports betting totals in July.

 Numbers released by the Iowa Racing and Gaming Commission (IRGC) on Friday said that the state collected $88,936,377 in wagering handle for the month.

 The month certainly had betting opportunities.
 The Milwaukee Bucks beat the Phoenix Suns in six games to claim its first crown since 1971.
-Two games in the NBA Eastern Conference Finals also gave Iowa sportsbook customers a chance to place wagers in the month of July.
+Two games in the NBA Eastern Conference Finals also gave Iowa sportsbook customers a chance to place wagers in July.

 Baseball’s all-star break cut into day-to-day baseball wagering at the start of the month, but Iowa customers could still place bets on the All-Star Game itself and the Home Run Derby in Denver.
 Milwaukee’s Brewers and the Chicago White Sox also are on pace to win their divisions.